Abdallahds/dice-game/README.md

 # dice-game
 for study

-I ceated this simple app while studing how to manipulate html using javascript or the dom manipulation.
+I created this simple app while studying how to manipulate html using javascript or the dom manipulation.